Galileo-Galilei/kedro-mlflow/docs/source/07_python_objects/01_DataSets.md

 ## ``MlflowArtifactDataset``

-``MlflowArtifactDataset`` is a wrapper for any ``AbstractDataSet`` which logs the dataset automatically in mlflow as an artifact when its ``save`` method is called.
+``MlflowArtifactDataset`` is a wrapper for any ``AbstractDataset`` which logs the dataset automatically in mlflow as an artifact when its ``save`` method is called.
 It can be used both with the YAML API:

 ```yaml
 my_dataset_to_version: